UWM-COMPSCI-552/sp25-lecture/simple/README.md

 A method that6 doesn't access the instance in any way can be made a function at the top-level.
 It has no dependency on the class state.

+### Convert COnstant Field to Global

+A readonly field assigned at its declaration not using `this` can be converted into a global.